mk-fg/pretty-yaml/README.rst

 Prime goal of this module is to produce human-readable output that can be easily manipulated and re-used, but maybe with some occasional caveats.

-One good example of such "caveat" is that e.g. ``{'foo': '123'}`` will serialize to ``foo: 123``, which for PyYAML would be a bug, as 123 will then be read back as an integer from that, but here it's a feature.
+One good example of such "caveat" is that e.g. ``{'foo': '123'}`` might serialize to ``foo: 123``, which for PyYAML would be a bug, as 123 will then be read back as an integer from that, but here it's a feature.

-So please do not rely on the thing to produce output that can always be deserialized exactly to what was exported, at least - use PyYAML (e.g. with options from the next section) for that.
+So please do not rely on the thing to produce output that can always be deserialized exactly to what was exported, at least - use PyYAML directly for that (but maybe with options from the next section).

 What this module does and why